niltonPegass/ML_zoomcamp/README.md

+## 👤 About Me

+I'm working through this curriculum to build a solid foundation in ML engineering, bridging the gap between data science theory and production-ready applications.
+This repository is both my study log and my portfolio.

+Feel free to explore the notebooks, open issues, or reach out!

+---

 # 🤖 ML Zoomcamp — Personal Learning Repository

 > My personal journey through the **[Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp)** by [DataTalks.Club](https://datatalks.club/) — a free, 4-month program covering the full ML engineering pipeline, from core algorithms to production deployment.